chipsalliance/firrtl-spec/spec.md

 must be a `Reset`{.firrtl}, `UInt<1>`{.firrtl}, or `AsyncReset`{.firrtl}, and
 the type of initialization value must be equivalent to the declared type of the register (see [@sec:type-equivalence] for details).
-The behavior of the register depends on the type of the reset signal.  `AsyncReset`.{firrtl} will immediately change the value of the register.  `UInt<1>`{.firrtl} will not change the value of the register until the next positive edge of the clock signal (see [@sec:reset-type]).  `Reset`{.firrtl} is an abstract reset whose
+The behavior of the register depends on the type of the reset signal.  `AsyncReset`{.firrtl} will immediately change the value of the register.  `UInt<1>`{.firrtl} will not change the value of the register until the next positive edge of the clock signal (see [@sec:reset-type]).  `Reset`{.firrtl} is an abstract reset whose